checkCircle

 Giving a cryptocurrency gift

 In Australia, gifting cryptocurrency is considered a taxable event.
-You will incur a capital gain or loss based on how the price of your coins has changed since you originally received them.
+You will incur a capital gain or loss based on how the crypto you are gifting has changed since you originally received it.

 Receiving a cryptocurrency gift